Siege of Bitche: Background

 Otto von Bismarck believed that a Franco-German war is necessary to achieve the unity of Germany for the benefit of Prussia—.
 The Ems Dispatch affair would ignite the casus-belli in accordance with his wishes and despite the lack of enthusiasm of Napoleon III.
 When France declared war the now North German Confederation on July 19, 1870, Prussia has 450,000 well-trained men, equipped with an efficient weaponry with an inconspicuous and practical uniforms.

 As for the French army, the army was reduced to the Army of the Rhine at the start of the conflict and despite the army's equipment, it was not prepared for war.
 Dressed too conspicuously and mis-use of its superior equipment, the French army presented a perfect target for the enemy.
 The facts will prove later that if the soldiers of the Imperial German army defeated France in most of the earlier battles, with the Germans advancing towards Bitche which had a stronghold which had been classified as a first-class stronghold in 1850 that would lead to a difficult siege.

 According to an account on January 1.
 1870, the Citadel of Bitche contained 53 cannons, 4,662 rifles and 1,399,416 cartridges, more than 120 tons of powder and 26,128 large caliber projectiles.

 When conflict broke out on July 19, 1870, there was no additional supply to the fortress.
-Shortly before the conflict, Commander Teyssier, recently arrived in Bitche and was appointed on July 9, 1870, who settled in the town hall of the city.
+On July 9, 1870, Louis-Casimir Teyssier, a combat experienced French Army officer, was appointed commander of the citadel.
+He set up his headquarters in the town hall.
+Prior to assuming command at Bitche, Teyssier commanded an infantry battalion at the city.
 Before coming to Bitche, he was battalion commander of an infantry regiment in Thionville.
 It was only at the start of hostilities that he transferred his home to the fortress where the setting up of the guns only took place after the Battle of Wörth and under the direction of an artillery captain, Captain Rossin who retreated shortly after battle.

 Bitche became the gathering point of the 5th Corps under the command of French General Failly.
 On July 18, 1870, the day before the official declaration of war, the square was home to seventeen battalions of infantry and two regiments of cavalry.

 The July 23, 1870, General Failly transfers the headquarters to Bitche Sarreguemines, giving way to the troops of General Guyot Lespart with his 3rd Division consisting of 17th, 27th, 30th and 68th infantry regiments.
 On July 24, 1870, The German regiment, Uhlan regiment began sabotaging the railway of Bitche-Sarreguemines near Bliesbruck in order to isolate Bitche from supplies.